bnhovde/ES2015-talk/README.md

 Words of caution:

 - Prepare for some pain
+- Concern about amount of features = more to learn?
 - Good quote:

 > When uncertain, chances are you probably should default to ES5 and older syntax instead of adopting ES6 just because you can.